Peronism: Fascist influences

+directed against labor and liberal intellcctuals, with the support of the traditional land-owning aristocracy and capitalists in banking and heavy industry", Nasserism and Peronism were movements "aiming at industrialization, basing their power on the support of labor and peasants, and turning against the traditional aristocracy and often the capitalists".

 Donald C. Hodges remarked that it is a "cheap academic trick to lump together fascism (...) and Peronism".
 Perón embraced the concept of the state as the juridical instrument that can only function within and serve the nation, but rejected the organic notions of the state assuming the dominating role by organizing the nation.
 Perón also prided himself in his doctrinal flexibility and elasticity, and agreed with national syndicalism of Primo de Rivera in principle, although he ultimately pursued a different political path.
 Hodges argues that "In view of both its gradualism and its concern for striking a balance between extremes, justicialism has more in common with the American New Deal than with either Italian fascism or German national socialism."
 Daniel James believes that the neo-corporatism of Peronism cannot be explained by any allegiance to fascist ideas, arguing that Perón "took his ideas principally from social catholic, communitarian ideologues rather than from any pre-1955 fascistic theory."
 As a response to Carlos Fayt who characterized Perónism as fascist, James P. Brennan wrote:

 A close study of Peronist ideology, however, shows that the differences between it and fascism are greater than their few similarities.
 The central components of Justicialismo — that is, of Peronist ideology — have roots in the Social Christianism and national populism of the FORJA (the yrigoyenista, the nationalist youth wing of the Radical Party in the 1930s), and in syndicalism.
 Moreover, this synthesis proved to be more resilient over time than many had assumed.
 In Peronism's formative stage, the irrational vitalisme ("life" philosophy) and Social Darwinism of fascism had minimal and no influence, respectively.
 With regard to Italian corporatism, which ended up replacing the unions and democratic elections, it cannot be seriously compared with the syndicalist element in Peronism.
 Peronism's presumedly expansionist goals likewise are nowhere in evidence, and Sebreli's thesis does not stand up to the slightest analysis.
 The only similarity that can be acknowledged is the particular importance both ideologies granted to the concept of the leader.

 Whereas Italian fascism and German nazism destroyed the universal suffrage that had existed in those countries, Peronism on the other hand put an end to the systematic electoral fraud that had been practiced in Argentina between 1932 and 1943.
 There was no militarization of society, nor was public spending directed toward a massive arms buildup.
 Economic policy was dirigisme, but if state, planning is an indicator of fascism, one would have to conclude that Mexico under Cardenas and Great Britain under the Labour governments were also Fascist states.
 The Peronist governments of 1946-1955 and 1973-1976 directed their efforts toward distributive and industrializing policies.